 Do you give your team the task of managing a project, only to find the actual doing of the task somehow slipped through the cracks while everyone back-stabbed each other or played power games?

-Welcome to the SEP Syndrome – or someone else’s problem.
+Welcome to the SEP Syndrome – or Someone Else’s Problem.
 Every person and every manager has experienced the frustration of SEP Syndrome.
 The challenge is what to do to fix it.

-“The Responsibility Virus” by Roger L Martin is a great book that looks at why managers have challenges with delegating responsibility, and why delegated responsibility keeps bouncing back like a tourist at the end of a bungee cord.
+“The Responsibility Virus” by Roger L Martin is a brilliant book that looks at why managers have challenges with delegating responsibility, and why delegated responsibility keeps bouncing back like a tourist at the end of a bungee cord.

-If a manager operates from a “hero” framework, they tend to take all responsibility for critical choices.
+He suggests that if a manager operates from a “hero” framework, they tend to take all responsibility for critical choices.
 When faced with problems they work harder, do more and go it alone and they don’t collaborate or share their leadership burden.